.png/:/rs=h:1000,cg:true,m)

-115 years ago, Kew Cemetery in Melbourne’s eastern suburbs was bestowed with an extraordinary addition: a mausoleum of Egyptianizing architecture based on a well-known structure in Egypt called Trajan’s Kiosk.
+116 years ago, a cemetery in Melbourne’s eastern suburbs was bestowed with an extraordinary addition: a mausoleum of Egyptianizing architecture based on a well-known structure in Egypt called Trajan’s Kiosk.

-It was built to inter the body of one of the city’s most prominent and well-known citizens, the owner of The Age newspaper David Syme, and later his wife Annabella.
+It was built to inter the body of one of the city’s most prominent and well-known citizens, the owner of The Age newspaper and Scottish immigrant David Syme, and later his wife Annabella.
+It is considered a masterpiece of Arts and Crafts architecture.

-David and Annabella Syme’s remains are in the mausoleum, but they were not joined by any of their nine children (two had already died in infancy).
+David and Annabella Syme’s remains are in the mausoleum, but they were not joined by any of their nine children.

 Not long afterwards, the fascinating story of how the tomb came to be, and the prominence of the man it was built for, faded into history, with many details lost, and many hidden.